yamatt/blog/content/blog/safety-and-security.md

 You check online for anything else it could be.
 It's 3 am.
 You want to sleep, not diagnose a beeping smoke alarm that will wake up your family.

-There are loads of websites giving you multiple options depending on the type of smoke alarm you have and the kind of beep it's making.
+There are loads of websites giving you lots of options depending on the type of smoke alarm you have and the kind of beep it's making.
 You don't know the make and model of my smoke alarm, they came with the house.

 Apparently it's common for batteries to start failing during the night when the tempurature drops, causing the battery to be less effective.